usepromptify/promptify_privacy_policy/README.md

 - Browser localStorage (when available)
 - Cross-domain storage methods for compatibility across AI platforms
-- No data is stored on external servers or transmitted to third parties
+- No data is stored on external servers or transmitted to third parties.
+Data passes through a server to allow the Groq API to take effect.

 ## Third-Party Services

 This extension communicates with:

-- **Google Gemini API** (`generativelanguage.googleapis.com`) - for prompt enhancement processing
+- **Groq API** [Groq](https://console.groq.com/home) - for prompt enhancement processing.
+This is enabled by a server hosted by Cloudflare with full encryption and security.
-- **Google AI Studio** (linked for API key generation) - external website not controlled by this extension

 The extension does not integrate with any other third-party services.

 ## Data Sharing

 I do not collect, store, sell, or share any of your personal information or usage data.
-Your API key and settings remain entirely on your device and are never transmitted to me.
+Your conversations and settings remain entirely on your device and are never transmitted to me.

 ## Security